 Education is a critical element for every young person seeking a successful transition to adulthood.
 For young people in foster care, the need for a stable education is often overshadowed by efforts to protect their physical safety.
 Foster care youth attend five different high schools on average.

-Bridges is Ohio's program to extend Title IV-E benefits for emancipated young adults up to age 21.
-Your Bridges representative can help you navigate your educational path, whether that involves GED testing, an ApprenticeOhio program, vocational school, community college, or four-year college.
+A Bridges representative can help you navigate your educational path, whether that involves GED testing, an ApprenticeOhio program, vocational school, community college, or four-year college.